adiii6969/codealpha_tasks-Chatbot-for-FAQs/README.md

 ├── README.md            # This file
 └── screenshots/         # Demo screenshots

-Example Questions
+**Example Questions**

-"How do I reset my password?"
+I]   "How do I reset my password?"
-"What are your business hours?"
+II]  "What are your business hours?"
-"How do I contact support?"
+III] "How do I contact support?"
-"What payment methods do you accept?"
+IV]  "What payment methods do you accept?"
-"How do I cancel my subscription?"
+V]   "How do I cancel my subscription?"

-Adding New FAQs
+**Adding New FAQs**

 {
     "question": "Your new question?",